Bitcoin Is Superior To Gold

 In terms of commodity fungibility, having one unit exactly similar to all others is important.
 With bitcoin, this is guaranteed by cryptographic algorithms, yet every coin carries with it the entirety of its transaction history.
 With gold, this is not so simple.
 Metals can carry dilutions and value estimates can differ depending on the mint which issued the coin or bar.
 We also know that the benchmark used by investors and central bankers to determine the value of precious metals has been (and continues to be) heavily manipulated.

 With bitcoin, network integrity can be cryptographically proven, representing an asset which has transcended physicality and operates within the cyber domain.
 It’s very possible to send millions of USD worth of bitcoin within seconds and only the sender and receiver are aware of the identities involved.
 Physical actors cannot exert control over the portability of this commodity, and therefore, ‘digital gold’ represents bitcoin accurately.

 Gold is a store of value which relies on tradition to support its value base along with a few minor industrial purposes.
 When you take away this perceived tradition of value you are left with a few manufacturing uses and nothing more.
 Tradition has built an idea in the consumers’ mind that gold holds tremendous value.

 It could be argued that the valuations behind precious metals are artificially high due to a market perception which has vastly underestimated the quantity of these metals.
 Despite what a merchant may tell you, we have no clear idea on the supply of gold.
 We have barely begun to explore the depths of the ocean let alone mine deeper than a scratch in the Earth’s crust.
 Who is to say how much gold and precious minerals near-Earth asteroids contain?
-It’s possible that gold’s perceived scarcity may prove to be illusory in 20-30 years when businesses or government are mining rocks in space.
+It’s possible that gold’s perceived scarcity may prove to be illusory in 20-30 years when private enterprise is mining rocks in space.